shelleyolivia/learn-tutorials/figment-learn/new-pathways/the_graph/the-graph-01-run-a-graph-node.md

 # How to setup a local graph node?

-If you have followed up the setup, you should now have:
+If you have followed the setup instructions, you should now have:

 - A working installation of docker
 - An API key for your Alchemy application

 Now we can:

-- Run a containerized version of a graph node
+- Run a containerized version of a Graph node
 - Connect it to Ethereum mainnet using Alchemy as a provider

 {% hint style="warning" %}